Addan-S/Space-Battle/README.md

 # Space-Battle
-Space Battle game that takes place in the console
+Space Battle game that takes place in the console...will add new features gradually.